Artrix555/Seminar/README.md

 I might also revisit this project in the future to improve it.
 <pre>
-Programs used: Visual Studio Code (HTML5, CSS3), Adobe Photoshop Here are some previews (I had to zoom out a lot to capture the full scale in some pictures):
+Programs used: Visual Studio Code (HTML5, CSS3), Adobe Photoshop Here are some previews:
+P.S.
+Some images are zoomed out a lot to capture the full scale.
 </pre>